Mines Mentoring Program

 January 25 – Registration closes

-The program’s matching algorithm will recommend up to three mentors or mentees who pair well with individuals based on profile responses.
+Mentees initiate mentoring experience by sending mentors a connection request.
 The Oredigger Network experience runs for six months unless pair decide to end earlier.

 Three reasons to join

 - Grow your network with ease.
 The Oredigger Network is a virtual community matching students, alumni and faculty/staff with peers, colleagues, industry professionals and others—all via one-to-one virtual meet-ups.

 - It’s a proven way to improve your career prospects (today and into the future).
 Knowing someone inside an industry or organization—or with connections within an organization—dramatically improves the likelihood of landing an interview and a job.
 And once employed, employees with a mentor are twice as likely to be promoted as those without.

 - Orediggers helping Orediggers.
 Opportunity to engage with campus, share your expertise, gain new skills and achieve your professional or personal goals.

 It has been really easy and fun.
 We have made real good progress and my mentee has a few interviews lined up.
 She has a great attitude and I am excited to see her strive somewhere.

 I appreciate the opportunity to connect with a mentor who has opted in to the program and is happy to meet with me and help me work on professional goals.
 Finding time and a willing mentor would be much harder without this program.
 Thank you!

 Loving this program; just giving the opportunity and platform to connect with Mines alumni and receive/give mentoring advice is awesome and has really been helping me with my graduate applications.